robokrunch/awesome-jev/README.md

 - [scriptbyai.com: "The Ultimate Jev Resource List 2026" (2026-09-20)](https://www.scriptbyai.com/jev-resource-list/) — Competing resource catalogue: open System-One implementations (choosekit, Decider, Jeff, LitJev, LocalJev, NanoJev, jevmlx, OpenDecision, openjev-sglang, Jev Visual) — repos unverified by us, listed as discovery leads.
 - [aliaihub/awesome-jev-usecases](https://github.com/aliaihub/awesome-jev-usecases) — Evidence-backed use-case catalogue for building with Jev: design patterns, a question catalog, failure modes, and a model-selection guide — every claim labeled and sourced (15★, active on 2026-09-21).
 - [Pranay Suyash (Medium): "Jev's 193.6× Faster, 444.6× Cheaper Claim: What TypeSafe's Workflow Eval Actually Measures" (2026-09-21)](https://pranaysuyash.medium.com/jevs-193-6-faster-444-6-cheaper-claim-what-typesafe-s-workflow-eval-actually-measures-68b8529e822b) — Takes the headline multipliers apart: the benchmark decomposes the task before calling the model, so it tests a way of building software as much as a model.
 Walks through the four published workflows (security-incident, agent-trace, invoice, customer-service) and the three primitives (Noul, Choice, Score).
+- [Mathrubhumi English: "Jev AI Model Explained: Why Developers Choose Decision-Making AI" (2026-09-22)](https://english.mathrubhumi.com/technology/jev-ai-model-explained-decision-making-ai-fajsf1e6) — Mainstream-India explainer: three primitives, RLCD training, $0.042/M input with free output, and the no-waitlist GA move on 2026-09-21.
+- [GrowthR: "What Is Jev?
+TypeSafe's New AI Model"](https://growthr.com/resources/what-is-jev/) — Practitioner explainer with a trimmed `POST /v1/systemone` example; useful line that calibration is a claim about groups of predictions — "saying 0.8 means right ~80% of the time" says nothing certain about any single answer.
+- [dev.to: "Jev Does Not Replace the LLM.
+It Changes Who Owns the Decision" (2026-09-19)](https://dev.to/miruky/jev-does-not-replace-the-llm-it-changes-who-owns-the-decision-3n6) — Architecture piece: "System One" is TypeSafe's product term, not a standardized model taxonomy; notes `jev-latest` resolves to `jev-1.13.0` and the docs list a 64k request budget.
+- [dev.to: "TypeSafe AI Jev: An AI model that doesn't generate text – and is 200x faster" (2026-09-18)](https://dev.to/saaro_net/typesafe-ai-jev-an-ai-model-that-doesnt-generate-text-and-is-200x-faster-1ggo) — Community explainer on the three primitives (Choice / Score / Noul) and the parallel-forward-pass speed story.
 - [Kingy AI: "TypeSafe Jev Review: The AI Model That Doesn't Generate Text" (2026-09-17)](https://kingy.ai/blog/typesafe-jev-review-the-ai-model-that-doesnt-generate-text/) — Document-and-eval audit with explicit scope limits (no live API key at publication): reconstructs the workflow-eval table (Jev 67.8% aggregate at $0.0004/0.4s vs Sol 74.1% at $0.0836/23.3s over 711 cases) and shows the homepage "193.6× faster, 444.6× cheaper" headline cannot be reconstructed from the rounded table — quote as TypeSafe's workload-specific claims, not universal multipliers.
 Also frames "zero hallucinations" as a type-safety guarantee, not a correctness one.
 - [matt-harness: TypeSafe Jev claim-by-claim research note (2026-09-18)](https://github.com/wasikarn/matt-harness/blob/HEAD/docs/research/typesafe-ai-system-one-jev-2026-09-18.md) — Research verdict: the company, docs site and people are real (live docs with ~35 fetchable pages, open-source MIT Python adapter) — but the performance numbers are self-reported, with no independent benchmark or third-party citation on the docs site.
 Treat "does the product exist" and "are the claims verified" as separate questions.
 - [Zentor: "What Is TypeSafe Jev?
 Typed Agent Decisions" (updated 2026-09-21)](https://zentor.ai/blog/what-is-typesafe-jev) — Vendor explainer (Zentor sells workflow automation) walking through the request shape — state plus typed questions (`choice`, `score`, `noul`) evaluated in parallel, "adding questions barely changes the response time" — with TypeSafe docs quotes checked 2026-09-18.